getsentry/raven-python/README.rst

         client.captureException()

 Raven Python is more than that however.
-Checkout our `python documentation <https://docs.getsentry.com/hosted/clients/python/>`_.
+Checkout our `Python Documentation`_.

 Contributing